 Holiday

-Bring Light to Your Hanukkah Table with Festive Fare
+Bring Light to Your Hanukkah Table With These 40 Festive Recipes

-Eight days every year, Jews around the world celebrate oil.
-They give thanks that centuries ago, a bit—only a day's worth!—of that unctuous substance lasted long enough to keep a sacred lantern lit for a week and some change.
+Eight days every year, Jewish people around the world give thanks that centuries ago, a bit of oil—only a day's worth!—lasted long enough to keep a sacred lantern lit for a week and some change.
 In the spirit of this miracle, we light candles and fry foods on Hanukkah.

 The Festival of Lights is not the festival of light fare: Its two most central foods are fried potatoes and fried dough.
 While latkes and sufganiyot are the crispy golden stars of many a Hanukkah meal, those two dishes don't have to be the only focus.
-Instead, surround them with a similarly vibrant dishes.
-Brighten your plate with winter vegetable slaws, colorful plant-based sides, or show-stopping brisket.
-Here, we've gathered enough recipes to lighten your table for each of the eight nights.
+Here, we've gathered enough colorful salads and sides, show-stopping briskets, and latkes of all kinds to brighten your plate during Hanukkah.

 More Sweet Stars